clojurists-together/clojuriststogether.org/content/news/2024/2024 Short Term June Updates.md

 ## Clj-merge: Kurt Harriger
 Q2 2024 Report No. 2.
 Published July 1, 2024
+### Introduction
+This tool aims to reduce unnecessary conflicts due to whitespace and syntax peculiarities by using a more semantic approach to diffing and merging.
+I'm grateful for the support from ClojuristsTogether and the invaluable feedback and support from the Clojure community.

+### Recent Progress
+This month, I focused on the following improvements:
+- **Bug Fixes**: Several bugs were fixed to enhance the stability of the tool.
+- **CI/CD Pipeline**: A CI/CD pipeline was added to streamline the installation process and prevent additional regressions.
+- **Error Reporting**: Simplified error reporting to make it easier for users to provide useful feedback when the tool does not work as expected.
+Due to an exceptionally busy schedule, progress on diff visualization and project promotion was limited.

+### Milestones Overview
+The project was structured around several key milestones:
+1. Development of the MVP - Mostly complete
+2. Enhancement of diff handling and presentation - Ongoing
+3. Community engagement and feedback integration - Ongoing
+4. Performance optimization and cross-platform compatibility - Done

+### Milestone Progress
+1. **Development of the MVP**
+    - **Goals**: To create a minimal viable product using `editscript` and `rewrite-clj`.
+    - **Recent Updates**: Bug fixes were implemented to enhance the stability of the tool.
+    - **Status**: Mostly Complete.
+From a technical perspective I have been able to test the feasibility of the implementation and learned a lot.
+Its hard to say when this is "done,"  I don't quite feel ready to push the adoption until more work has been done on the diff visualization.

+1. **Enhancement of Diff Handling and Presentation**
+    - **Goals**: To improve the readability and utility of diffs for developers.
+    - **Recent Updates**: Limited progress on diff visualization due to time constraints.
+    - **Status**: Much more work still needs to be done here.

+1. **Community Engagement and Feedback Integration**
+    - **Goals**: To actively engage with the community to gather detailed feedback and real-world merge conflict examples.
+    - **Recent Updates**: Simplified error reporting to facilitate better feedback.
+    - **Next Steps**: Increase efforts to engage the community and aim to present at a Clojure meetup in the near future.

+1. **Performance Optimization and Cross-Platform Compatibility**
+    - **Goals**: Simplify the installation process.
+    - **Recent Updates**: A CI/CD pipeline was added to streamline the installation process.
+    - **Status**: Done

+### Conclusion
+Thank you for your support and contributions to the clj-mergetool project.  <br>

+---

 ## Compojure-api: Ambrose Bonnaire-Sergeant
 Q2 2024 Report No. 3.
 Published July 8, 2024